-- 3.1 In consideration of the Supplier providing the Services in accordance with the Contract, the Authority shall pay the Price to the Supplier. - 3.2 The Authority shall: - a) provide the Supplier with a purchase order number ("PO Number"); and - b) pay all undisputed sums due to the Supplier within 30 days of receipt of a Valid Invoice. - 3.3 A Valid Invoice shall: - a) contain the correct PO Number: - b) express the sum invoiced in sterling; and - c) include VAT at the prevailing rate as a separate sum or a statement that the Supplier is not registered for VAT. - 3.4 The Supplier shall submit invoices as set out in the specification to the Authority at the following addresses: Accounts-Payable.neg@sscl.gse.gov.uk or SSCL AP, Natural England, PO Box 790, Newport Gwent, NP10 8FZ. - 3.5 The Supplier acknowledges that: - a) if the Supplier does not include VAT on an invoice or does not include VAT at the correct rate, the Authority will not be liable to pay the Supplier any additional VAT; - b) invoices which do not include the information set out in Clause 3.3 will be rejected. - 3.6 Any late payment of an undisputed amount is not made by the Authority by the due date, then the Authority shall pay the Supplier interest at the interest rate specified in the Late Payment of Commercial Debts (Interest) Act 1998. - 3.7 The Supplier shall not suspend provision of the Services if any payment is overdue.
+- 3.1 In consideration of the Supplier providing the Services in accordance with the Contract, the Authority shall pay the Price to the Supplier. - 3.2 The Authority shall: - a) provide the Supplier with a purchase order number ("PO Number"); and - b) pay all undisputed sums due to the Supplier within 30 days of receipt of a Valid Invoice. - 3.3 A Valid Invoice shall: - a) contain the correct PO Number; - b) express the sum invoiced in sterling; and - c) include VAT at the prevailing rate as a separate sum or a statement that the Supplier is not registered for VAT. - 3.4 The Supplier shall submit invoices as set out in the specification and payment schedule milestones to the Authority - 3.5 The Supplier acknowledges that: - a) if the Supplier does not include VAT on an invoice or does not include VAT at the correct rate, the Authority will not be liable to pay the Supplier any additional VAT; - b) invoices which do not include the information set out in Clause 3.3 will be rejected. - 3.6 Any late payment of an undisputed amount is not made by the Authority by the due date, then the Authority shall pay the Supplier interest at the interest rate specified in the Late Payment of Commercial Debts (Interest) Act 1998. - 3.7 The Supplier shall not suspend provision of the Services if any payment is overdue.